grafana/grafana/docs/sources/panels/transformations/types-options.md

 > **Note:** This transformation is only available in Grafana 7.3+.

-This transformation will combine all fields from all frames into one result.
+This transformation combines all fields from all frames into one result.
 Consider:

 Query A: